btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ### How can I modify or deactivate environment variables?

-In BTCPay, various options are activated through environment variables.
+In BTCPay Server, various options are activated through environment variables.
 You can modify or delete any of these options using command lines by exporting the new value with `export {environment variable}="{value}"` and then running `. ./btcpay-setup.sh -i` again.

-For example, let's say I want to deactivate Tor for my BTCPay server:
+For example, let's say I want to deactivate Tor for my BTCPay Server:

 ```bash
 # Login as root